ibexa/documentation-developer/docs/guide/content_rendering.md

 - You want a custom template selection based on a very specific state of your application
 - You depend on external resources for view selection
-- You want to override the default one view provider (based on configuration) for some reason
+- You want to override the default one view provider (based on configuration)

 `View\Provider` objects need to be properly registered in the service container with the `ezpublish.location_view_provider` or `ezpublish.content_view_provider` service tag.